 |

-Regional character: rock outcrops, Garry Oaks, boundary walls
+Regional character: rock outcrops, Garry Oaks, and low boundary walls

 |